 If you have a rather tight definition of white pizza, this pizza probably isn’t for you.
 It’s not what you’re likely to find at your local Italian place when you ask for a slice of white.
 Instead, bread baker and pizza dough flinger Jim Lahey gilds this superlative yet slightly unconventional pizza with a thin sheen of béchamel, then tops it with three cheeses.
 It’s on the tippy top of our list of things to serve to guests as a little something to nosh with wine.
 Speaking of wine, Lahey is a little conflicted regarding specific suggestions to pair with this—or any—pizza.
 “It’s pretty difficult to go wrong with anything that’s decent,” he says.
 “The whites, naturally, tend to go best with the milder pizzas.”
 Same goes for beer, Lahey continues, suggesting a light lager or mild ale for sweeter, more delicate pies such as this.
 “But, in the end,” he says.
 “My advice—with beer or wine—is to go with what you want.”

-White Pizza Recipe
+Jim Lahey's White Pizza

 - Quick Glance